System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

-Participants learn to develop the skills to determine what constitutes a good ESD design, how to recognize devices that can reduce ESD susceptibility, and how to design new ESD structures for a variety of technologies.
+Participants will learn to develop the skills to determine what constitutes good EOS and ESD design, how to recognize devices that can reduce EOS and ESD susceptibility, and how to design new EOS and ESD structures for a variety of technologies.
+This skill-building series is divided into five segments:

 1. Overview of the EOS Failure Mechanism.
-Participants learn the fundamentals of EOS, the physics behind overstress conditions, test equipment, sources of EOS, and the results of failure.
+Participants will learn the fundamentals of EOS, the physics behind overstress conditions, sources of EOS, test equipment, and the results of failure.

 2. Overview of the ESD Failure Mechanism.
-Participants learn the fundamentals of ESD, the physics behind overstress conditions, test equipment, test protocols, and the results of failure.
+Participants will learn the fundamentals of ESD, the physics behind static generation and discharge, test equipment, test protocols, and the results of failure.

 4. How to Differentiate.
-Participants learn how to tell the difference between EOS and ESD.
-They learn how to simulate damage and interpret pulse widths, amplitudes and polarity.
+Participants will learn how to tell the difference between EOS and ESD.
+They will learn how to simulate damage and interpret pulse widths, amplitudes and polarity.

-5. Resolving EOS/ESD on the Manufacturing Floor.
-Participants see a number of common problems and their origins.
+5. Resolving EOS and ESD on the Manufacturing Floor.
+Participants will see a number of common problems and their origins.

 Course Objectives

-1. The seminar will provide participants with an in-depth understanding of electrical overstress, the models used for EOS, and the manifestation of the mechanism.
+1. This course will provide participants with an in-depth understanding of electrical overstress, the models used for EOS, and the manifestation of the mechanism.

-2. Participants will understand the ESD failure mechanism, test structures, equipment, and testing methods used to achieve robust ESD resistance in today's components.
+2. Participants will be able to understand the ESD failure mechanism, test structures, equipment, and testing methods used to achieve robust ESD resistance in today's components.

-3. The seminar will identify the major issues associated with ESD, and explain how they occur, how they are modeled, and how they are mitigated.
+3. This course will identify the major issues associated with ESD, explain how they occur, how they are modeled, and how they are mitigated.

 4. Participants will be able to identify basic ESD structures and how they are used to help reduce ESD susceptibility on semiconductor devices.